mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 ## Configuration

-In the mmitss-phase3-master-config.json (config) file, configure the values of following keys:
+In the mmitss-phase3-master-config.json (config) file following keys need to be assigned with appropriate values:
 - `config["SignalController"]["IpAddress"]`: IPv4 address of the signal controller (string)
 - `config["SignalController"]["NtcipPort"]`: NTCIP Port of the signal controller (integer)
 - `config["PortNumber"]["SnmpEngine"]`:  UDP port number on the host (integer).
 Note: Change only if the default (recommended) port number is already occupied on the host machine.